 Let’s take the example of Mr Darcy and Elizabeth Bennet in Jane’s Austen’s classic commentary on miscommunication, Pride and Prejudice.

-We’ll assume that Darcy is a D (strong-willed and forceful), but can come across to other personality styles as arrogant or haughty – especially to the sociable and lively Elizabeth, who is probably an i (a type that can be read by D-style people as naïve and overly optimistic).
+Let’s assume Darcy is a D (strong-willed and forceful), but can come across to other styles as arrogant or haughty - especially to the sociable and lively Elizabeth, who we’ll assume is an i.
+By turn, i style people can be read by D style people as naïve and overly optimistic.

-Being forced to pay attention to the emotional needs of others can be stressful for the Darcys of this world.
-But charming, enthusiastic i-people such as Elizabeth need to have these needs recognised to feel well-liked and appreciated.
+Being forced to pay attention to the emotional needs of others can be stressful for the Darcys among us.
+But charming enthusiastic i styles like Elizabeth need us to find ways to recognise them so they feel well-liked and appreciated.
 They require us to at least show a willingness to engage in friendly small talk before getting down to business.
-Ds should never try to dampen an i-style person’s natural enthusiasm.
+And while it’s fine to get our own shirts wet, D’s should never try to dampen an i style’s natural enthusiasm.

-A personal DiSC profile gives focused guidance on what we can do, specifically, to become a more effective communicator with each of the other three dominant personality styles, as well as tips on what to do when things get tense.
+A personal DiSC profile gives focused guidance on what we specifically can do to become a more effective communicator with each of the other three dominant styles as well as tips on solving problems on what to do when things get tense.
 There’s no need to remember every last permutation; only what’s most likely to work for us.

-And if Elizabeth Bennet’s story teaches us anything, it’s to persist, listen and adapt, even when we don’t hit it off with another character style right away.
-Where we put in the effort, we can might still end up with the biggest prize – be it Pemberley or a promotion.
+And if Elizabeth’s character tells us anything it’s that even if we don’t hit it off with another character right away, if we persist, listen and adapt, we can still end up with the biggest prize – be it Pemberley or a promotion.

 Even in bubbles, we’re social creatures

-Alongside DiSC, there are other theories that also help explain the tensions that arise between people with different style.
+Alongside DiSC, there are other theories and models which also set out to explain the tensions that arise between people with different styles.

-For example, 30 years ago, psychologists David Merrill and Roger Reid set out their theory of social styles.
-They identified four dominant categories, each with its own language, thought processes and approach to business: Drivers, Analyticals, Expressives and Amiables.
+30 years ago, for example, psychologists David Merrill and Roger Reid set out their theory of social styles.
+They also identified four dominant categories, each with its own language, thought processes and approach to business.
+These are Drivers, Analyticals, Expressives and Amiables.

-While the terminology is different to that used in DiSC, the principle is the same: flexing our own style can help bring out the best in others, so both parties win.
-And knowing where our personal weaknesses lie can also help ensure that our contribution is invited, heard and recognised.
+While the terminology is different to that used in DiSC, the principle is the same; flexing our own style can help bring out the best in others, so both parties win.
+And knowing where our own perceived weaknesses lie can also help ensure that our contribution is invited, heard and recognised.

-Consider the traditional boardroom.
-Managing directors have typically been Drivers, finance directors and chief technical officers Analyticals and sales and marketing directors Expressives.
+Take the example of a traditional boardroom.
+Managing directors have typically been Drivers.
+Finance Directors and Technical Directors, most likely Analyticals.
+And Sales directors and Marketing Directors, nearly always Expressives.
 That’s not to say that Amiables can’t reach the top, but those of us who fall into this category may need to brush up on our assertiveness skills to ensure our talents are recognised.

 One-size-fits-all is not a measure of good leadership

-In building a clearer picture of how we relate to others, the last thing we imagine might trip us up is a burgeoning sense of self.
+In building up a clearer picture of how we relate to others, the last thing we imagine might trip us up is a burgeoning sense of self.
 But we’d all be well advised to keep up our guard.
-“The hardest victory is over the self,” said Aristotle.

-warns against the dangers of sticking too rigidly to a fixed sense of self.
-She notes that the moments that challenge us are most often the ones that can teach us the most about effective leadership.
-And she advocates “viewing ourselves as works in progress” and “evolving our professional identities through trial and error” in order to keep pace with changing needs.
+In her article, The Authenticity Paradox organisational behaviour professor, Herminia Ibarra, warns against the dangers of sticking too rigidly to a fixed sense of self.
+She notes that the moments that most challenge us are often the ones that can teach us the most about effective leadership.
+And she advocates ‘viewing ourselves as works in progress’ and ‘evolving our professional identities through trial and error’ in order to keep pace with changing needs.’

 The key to successful leadership therefore comes not only from understanding which behaviours and which social and communication styles to adopt to best serve the goal in hand, but from having the courage to see this through – even when it means pushing outside our comfort zone.